The Archimedean limit of random sorting networks: Introduction

-Sorting networks are known as {\bf reduced decompositions} of the reverse permutation, as any sorting network can equivalently be represented as a minimal length decomposition of the reverse permutation as a product of adjacent transpositions: $\rev_n = \pi_{k_N} \ddd \pi_{k_1}$.
-The combinatorics of sorting networks have been studied in detail under this name.
-There are connections between sorting networks and Schubert calculus, quasisymmetric functions, zonotopal tilings of polygons, and aspects of representation theory.
-For more background on these topics, see Stanley \cite{stanley1984number}; Bj\"orner and Brenti \cite{bjorner2006combinatorics}; Garsia \cite{garsia2002saga}; Tenner \cite{tenner2006reduced}; and Manivel \cite{manivel2001symmetric}.

-In computer science, sorting networks are viewed as $N$-step algorithms for sorting a list of $n$ numbers.
-At step $i$, the sorting network algorithm sorts the numbers at positions $k_i$ and $k_{i+1}$ into increasing order.
+The name sorting network comes from computer science, where sorting networks are viewed as $N$-step algorithms for sorting a list of $n$ numbers.
+At step $i$, the sorting network algorithm sorts the numbers at positions $k_i$ and $k_i + 1$ into increasing order.
 This process sorts any list in $N$ steps.